cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 more than 3 messages as in the case of IKEv2 (or the underlying SIGMA-R protocol {{SIGMA}}).

-OPAQUE generic outline with 3-message KE:
+The generic outline of OPAQUE with a 3-message KE protocol is as follows:

-- C to S: IdU, alpha=H'(PwdU)^r, KE1
+- C to S: credential_request, KE1
-- S to C: beta=alpha^kU, EnvU, KE2
+- S to C: credential_response, KE2
 - C to S: KE3

 Key derivation and other details of the protocol are specified by the KE scheme.
-We do note that by the results in {{OPAQUE}}, KE2 and KE3 should include authentication of the OPRF messages (or at least of the value alpha) for binding between the OPRF run and the KE session.
+We note that by the results in {{OPAQUE}}, KE2 and KE3 should authenticate credential request and response, respectively, for binding between the underlying OPRF protocol messages and the KE session.

 Next, we present three instantiations of OPAQUE - with HMQV, 3DH and SIGMA-I.
 {{I-D.sullivan-tls-opaque}} discusses integration with TLS 1.3 {{RFC8446}}.